< Browse to Previous Essay | Browse to Next Essay >

 Fuller often took promising University of Washington geology students along on his field trips at his own expense.
 Many of these mentored students went on to achieve prominence within the field.
 “His expertise was immense, but he had more than expertise.
 To him the worlds of the past were real with an intensity which he could not accord the present … he was really much more than some conventional figure” (Cumming, 189).

 The Seattle-King County Association of Realtors named Richard Fuller First Citizen of 1939.
 He was the first recipient of the award.
 The Association went on to award it annually.
 Fuller was a fitting first recipient -- the mantle of leadership, generosity, and public service he spread across Seattle exemplified the outstanding civic service the award stood for.
 Of all his many honors, Fuller counted the First Citizen Award, along with the 1961 Alumnus Summa Laude Dignatus awarded to him by the University of Washington, “my two major local honors” (Fuller, A Gift To The City, 47).

 During World War II, from 1942 to 1943, Fuller served as a Major in the Army Specialist Corps.
 He then served as the Director of the Seattle War Chest and the Seattle British War Relief effort, as well as serving on the Seattle Committee for Russian War Relief from 1943 to 1945.

 In 1951 Richard Fuller married Elizabeth Morrison Emory, known as Betti.
 She had formerly worked in the public relations department of the Seattle Art Museum.
-The marriage gave Fuller a stepdaughter, Elizabeth Hansen Friday, and three grandchildren.
+The marriage gave Fuller a stepdaughter, Elizabeth Hansen Friday, and four grandchildren.
 Margaret Fuller died on November 20, 1953, at the age of 92.
 She left the Seattle Art Museum a substantial endowment.

 A Leader in the Arts